TuxVinyards/qqX/README.md

 ![qqX-vmm](https://github.com/TuxVinyards/qqX/assets/3956806/18e5c495-8072-49a5-8b9c-e1302549efcf)

-- Improves on the popular Quickemu's very basic front-ends for [Qemu / KVM](https://qemu.readthedocs.io)
+- Improves on Quickemu's very basic front-ends for [Qemu / KVM](https://qemu.readthedocs.io)

-- Much simpler than the Qemu front-ends based on LibVirt.

 - More up-to-date and easier to mod than Gnome Boxes.

+- Much easier than the complex Qemu front-ends based on LibVirt.

 ## [Latest release 1.9.02](#release-notes)